 Make a playlist: All families come with soundtracks.
 Chat about the songs you grew up with or the ones you know she loves, and then help her make a playlist that she can listen to whenever she wants.

-See a play: Community theaters could always use patrons, whether it's showing a classic or something a little more avant-garde.
+See a play: Community theatres could always use patrons, whether it's showing a classic or something a little more avant-garde.
 Hey, you might discover the next Hamilton.

 Set the table outside: Weather permitting, set a table outside that's fit for the occasion.
 Get linens and a few flower-filled vases, and then gather everyone for an alfresco meal.
 It's even better if you can string up some lights.

-Do your own paint and sip: Buy a couple of small canvases, paint, and your mom's favorite bottle of wine to have a "paint and sip" night at home.
+Do your own paint and sip: Buy a couple of small canvases, paint, and your mum's favourite bottle of wine to have a "paint and sip" night at home.
 Bonus points if you wear pajamas.

-Snuggle on the couch: A good mom is never going to refuse this, at any age.
+Snuggle on the couch: A good mum is never going to refuse this, at any age.

 See an episode of her show: She'll probably be more than happy to watch what you want, but leave this decision up to her.
 It's a small act of kindness in our modern times.

-Make a reservation at her favorite restaurant: All she has to do is show up.
+Make a reservation at her favourite restaurant: All she has to do is show up.

-Check out a winery: Make sure you know your mom's preferred wine type before you select one, and open the invitation to friends and family.
+Check out a winery: Make sure you know your mum's preferred wine type before you select one, and open the invitation to friends and family.

-Explore a new neighborhood: Do you live in Brooklyn and rarely go into the village?
-Or are you an L.A. native who has never set foot in Eagle Rock?
-Plan a few activities in a new neighborhood that your mom would enjoy and explore together.
+Explore a new neighbourhood: Plan a few activities in a new neighbourhood that your mum would enjoy and explore together.

 Book a spa: Just be sure to request separate massage rooms.

-Take a day trip: Set a radius to no more than a two-hour drive from where your mom lives, and go on a mini road trip.
-If you're in Los Angeles, for instance, drive to Ojai for the day.
+Take a day trip: Set a radius to no more than a two-hour drive from where your mum lives, and go on a mini road trip.

 Hang out at a sporting event: Baseball games are fun and a great way to chat while eating hot dogs and nachos.

 Go to an amusement park: Invite a small group of family members to make the most of it.
-Mom gets to pick the first ride.
+Mum gets to pick the first ride.

-Get a day pass at a hotel: Splurge on a cabana by the pool for the day, and it'll feel like you're on vacation.
+Get a day pass at a hotel: Splurge on a cabana by the pool for the day, and it will feel like you're on vacation.